 In Level 1 contact between students and academic staff is relatively high at 19 hours per week.
 This will assist you in adjusting from school/college to university life.
 As the course progresses the number of contact hours is steadily reduced as you undertake more project-based work.

 Lectures – These provide a broad overview of the main concepts and ideas that you need to understand, and give you a framework on which to expand your knowledge by private study.

-Laboratories – Practicals are generally three-hour sessions in which you can practice your observational and analytical skills, and develop a deeper understanding of theoretical concepts.
+Laboratories – Practicals are generally two or three-hour sessions in which you can practice your observational and analytical skills, and develop a deeper understanding of theoretical concepts.

 One-to-one – On registration for the course, you will be allocated a personal tutor whose role is to provide academic and pastoral support during your time at university.
-You will have one-to-one supervision on all Level 3/4 project work.
-If you go on an industrial placement, you will also be allocated an industrial tutor who will help you to achieve the training objectives necessary to satisfy the requirements for Chartered Engineer status with the Institution of Mechanical Engineers.
-You will also be visited by a member of the academic staff to monitor the progress of your training.
+You will also have one-to-one academic supervision on Level 3 project work.

 Destinations of Leavers from Higher Education (DLHE) survey